Stegmami/LevelDesign_2023/docs/Week 9 March 22, 2023.md

 							Observations you make and notes you take

 **THREE:**  <u>To be prepared for playtesting</u>, I want you to have a plan to collect 2 peices of data for each conclusion you make.
 For example, if you want to say "My players understand that the cat is theirs." give me two kinds of data that prove this.
 I want you to choose a few statements you want to prove.
-Obviously, I want you to fous on whether your players are understanding your environmental storytelling!
+Obviously, I want you to focus on whether your players are understanding your environmental storytelling!

 **FOUR:**  After lunch, noon - 2 we will met in the Classroom in the library.
 Half of us will set up to playtest and the other half of us will attract playtesters and bring them back to the library.